orgcottontee/Pin/README.md

-# Pin
+# JingPin

 ## Discover Unique Boutiques Anywhere, Anytime
-Welcome to Pin, your app for discovering specially curated boutiques worldwide, starting in the United States.
+Welcome to JingPin, your app for discovering curated boutiques worldwide, starting in the United States.